Piratebayorg/piratebayproxy/README.md

 <p>With over 75,000 uploads per month on this website, Pirate Bay is a great source for free online content.
 What&apos;s great is that you can download these torrents with your tablet or phone regardless of which operating system it is running.</p>
 <p><br></p>
 <h2>What should you do to keep your data safe?</h2>
-<p>Using a VPN will give users an extra layer of protection against website tracking and other location-related privacy concerns.
+<p>Using a <a href="https://piratebay-proxys.com/best-vpn.html">Best VPN List</a> will give users an extra layer of protection against website tracking and other location-related privacy concerns.
 Additionally, using a VPN can help people access websites that are blocked in their country.</p>
 <p>If you wish to access the pirate bay, but don&apos;t want your true IP address to be monitored, download a VPN Client and follow the server&apos;s IP address.</p>
 <p>Using a VPN when browsing or downloading anything from The Pirate Bay means that you are anonymous and so are the files you downloaded.
 If someone is caught for copyright infringement, they might get sentenced to one year in prison.
 So using a VPN is safe and free from potential threats.</p>
 <p>Most users of note Pirate Bay say that you should use VPN to hide your IP address to protect yourself from copyright violations.
 The VPN also protects your data, in order to avoid any potential fines or legal issues.</p>